75 datasets found

 Description

-Census Tracts from the 2010 US Census for New York City clipped to the shoreline.
+The Census Tracts for the 2000 US Census.
 These boundary files are derived from the US Census Bureau's TIGER project and have been geographically modified to fit the New York City base map.
-Because some census tracts are under water not all census tracts are contained in this file, only census tracts that are partially or totally located on land have been mapped in this file.
+Because some census tract are under water not all census tracts are contained in this file, only census tracts that are partially or totally located on land have been mapped in this file.

 nyct2000